 Subjects

-Subjects are women from the Aberdeen Prospective Osteoporosis Screening Study (APOSS) cohort, which initially recruited 5119 women aged 45-54 years between 1990-1994 using random selection from Community Health Index (15).
+Subjects are women from the Aberdeen Prospective Osteoporosis Screening Study (APOSS) cohort, a population-based screening program for assessing osteoporotic fracture risk, which initially recruited 5119 women aged 45-54 years between 1990-1994 using random selection from Community Health Index (15).
 No exclusion criteria were applied as baseline participants were recruited for a population-based screening program for osteoporosis fracture risk.
 We utilized information from third (2007-2011; n=2130) follow-up visit.
 At this visit, subjects were given questionnaires to evaluate risk factor assessment and dietary intake through food frequency questionnaires (FFQ), and completed bone densitometry scans.

 Participants were weighed in kilograms (kg) on calibrated balance scales (Seca, Hamburg, Germany) while wearing light clothing and no shoes.
 Heights were measured in centimetres (cm) using a stadiometer (Holtain Ltd., Crymych, UK).
 Body mass index (BMI) was calculated as weight in kilograms divided by height in metres squared.

-Usual dietary intake over the previous 12 months was assessed using a semi-quantitative FFQ based on the Caerphilly FFQ and modified to include more detail on foods commonly eaten in northeast Scotland and has been validated using 7-day weighed food records(16,17).
-Intakes of specific nutrients calculated using the United Kingdom’s McCance and Widdowson’s Composition of Foods (18) based on the weight of each food consumed multiplied by the frequency of intake with its assigned portion size.
+Usual dietary intake over the previous 12 months was assessed using a 98-question semi-quantitative FFQ based on the Caerphilly FFQ and modified to include more detail on foods commonly eaten in northeast Scotland.
+It has been validated using 7-day weighed food records and biochemical markers of antioxidant status, including ascorbic acid, carotene, retinol, and α- and γ-tocopherol (16,17).
+Intakes of specific nutrients were calculated using the United Kingdom’s McCance and Widdowson’s Composition of Foods (18) based on the weight of each food consumed multiplied by the frequency of intake with its assigned portion size.
 All food and beverage items were grouped into 37 food groups on the basis of similarities of food and nutrient composition (Appendix Table 1).

 BMD was measured using dual-energy X-ray absorptiometry (DXA; Lunar iDXA, GE Healthcare, Madison, WI, USA) at the femoral neck (FN) and L1-L4 lumbar spine (LS).
 Encapsulated spine phantoms were measured daily.
 A plot of phantom measurements showed an upward shift of 0.7%; BMDs measured after the phantom shift (n=193) were adjusted for this shift.